-This separation and movement of electrons result in electric current.
+This separation and movement of electrons result in an electric current.

-Hence electromotive force is not any kind of force but a potential difference that causes the flow of current in a circuit.
+Hence, an electromotive force is not any kind of force.
+But, a potential difference that causes the flow of current in a circuit.

 What is Electromotive Force?

-A battery when present as a single unit and not connected in any circuit despite holding the charge does not has any flow of current.
+A battery, when present as a single unit and not connected to any circuit despite holding the charge, does not have any flow of current.
 But how its presence in a complete circuit causes the generation and maintenance of the flow of electric current.

-So, to understand this consider the circuit shown below with a source of emf (battery) connected with a bulb.
+So, to understand this consider the circuit shown below with a source of emf (battery) connected to a bulb.

-When the source of emf is connected to the bulb then electrons start moving from the negative terminal of the battery through the bulb towards the positive terminal of the battery.
-The movement of charges generates an electric current (that flows in the opposite direction of the electron flow) and this leads to cause the lightening of the bulb connected in the circuit.
+When the source of emf is connected to the bulb, then electrons start moving from the negative terminal of the battery through the bulb towards the positive terminal of the battery.
+The movement of charges generates an electric current (that flows in the opposite direction of the electron flow).
+This leads to cause the lightening of the bulb connected to the circuit.

-Further, the source of emf tries to maintain the difference in potential across the two ends and battery pumps the electrons from the positive terminal towards the negative terminal.
+Further, the source of emf tries to maintain the difference in potential across the two ends.
+Further, the battery pumps the electrons from the positive terminal towards the negative terminal.
 This causes maintenance of the potential difference across the two ends.